Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-Only RU and KZ
+- Only RU and KZ;
-Free repeat SMS
+- Free repeat SMS;
-Long-term lease of numbers
+- Long-term lease of numbers;
-API
+- API;
-Ability to activate accounts in 200 threads
+- Ability to activate accounts in 200 threads;

 ## getsmscode.com